-- The topic "healthy diet / lifestyle" is a very popular topic among primary schools / teachers. - It offers an entry point for integrating reading activities into the school-based curriculum as well as other KLAs. - There is a range of extra resources / materials / aids available under this theme.
+- The topic "wonders of nature" is a very popular topic among primary schools / teachers. - It offers an entry point for integrating reading activities into the school-based curriculum as well as other KLAs. - There are a range of extra resources/ materials/aids available under this theme.